Quality matters when hiring for a big project. Call a Best Pick now!

-- If necessary, the crew will create swales and berms to direct water away from the house or any low spots in the yard and toward the street or an in-ground drainage system.
+- If necessary, the crew will create swales and berms to direct water toward the street or an in-ground drainage system.

-Once grading is finished, the crew will begin constructing hardscape elements and outdoor living structures.
+Once grading is finished, the crew will start building hardscape elements and outdoor living structures.
 Softscape elements—flowers, trees, shrubs, and grass—come last.

-Before you and your contractor part ways, make sure that you understand how to care for your new plants and what to expect as they get acclimated to your yard.
+Before you and your contractor part ways, make sure that you understand how to care for your new plants and what to expect as they get acclimated.
 If your landscape design contractor will be caring for your yard, clarify all the details of the service schedule.

 The Bottom Line

 Making a major improvement to your home is exciting.
-Your home is likely one of your most significant investments, after all, and increasing its value is a good feeling—and a little nerve-wracking.
+Your house is likely one of your most significant investments, after all.
+Increasing its value is a good feeling—and a little nerve-wracking.

-You want to make sure the work is done right and to your specifications, and when the project involves landscaping, variables beyond your control come into play.
+You want to make sure the work is done right and to your specifications.
+When the project involves landscaping, however, variables beyond your control come into play.
 And that’s why choosing the right landscape contractor is so important.
-An experienced landscaper will translate your dreams into reality, and he or she will know how to navigate the unknown and unpredictable elements.
+An experienced landscaper will translate your dreams into reality.
+They’ll also know how to navigate the unknown and unpredictable elements.

 - Choose a few landscaping firms from a reputable, reliable source.

 - Interview your top picks using the questions above.